 So with a house at the lake, you have to have water toys right?
 Initially, I tried to Ravisize the boat too.
 We were trying to buy a 2002 Sea Ray 280.
 The survey came back bad and my wife decided we should start small.
 She also felt we could get a bargain if we could find a small boat that I could try and fix.
 This will eventually end up in a 40-foot boat someday.
 The Sea Ray will be the runabout for now.
 It will take the place of the Sportster 155 that I need to sell.
 Additionally, That boat was the start of the Journey into boat and Sea-Doo Repair

 These are our boats.
 The yellow one works, after being fixed.
 My wife thought it would take me half a year to get the 2006 Sea-Doo Sportster 155 working.
 I’ve carved out this section of the internet for those of you who want to work on boats.
 This is our space to document how I repair these boats.
 It’s how I go through the process of Purchasing and fixing these broken water toys.
 I called this the Journey because I never know where I’m going to end up in the end.

 The Journey Starts Here – Were to Start

 We will document the process of how I step through the troubleshooting and the tools required to get these back running.
-I work nights and weekends to get the work done.
+I tend to work nights and weekends on my projects.
 Understand that time is also part of the overall investment in me.
-There are points in many of my projects that I get completely overwhelmed.
+There are points in many of my projects when I get completely overwhelmed.

 Don’t give up, it’s part of the adventure